 #4 Burn Your Dog’s Energy

-Some dogs dig to burn their excess energy, and most behavioural problems are due to a lack of stimulation.
+Some dogs dig to burn their excess energy, and most behavioral problems are due to a lack of stimulation.

 #5 Manage His Environment

-If you have a garden where you do not want your canine companion to be, installing a small decorative fence is favourable.
+If you have a garden where you do not want your canine companion to be, installing a small decorative fence is favorable.

 You can also install fences or rocks where your dog digs most often.
 These installations will allow him to think twice before digging and it will greatly help him to learn even if they are temporary solutions.

 In addition, if you notice that your dog digs and then lies in the hole, it is because he wants to cool off.
 Set him up in a small shaded area, a children’s pool, or a cooling mat on hot days.

 Why Does My Dog Dig to Escape?